citusdata/citus_docs/develop/api_metadata.rst

 The citus.pg_dist_object table contains a list of objects such as types and functions that have been created on the coordinator node and propagated to worker nodes.
-When an administrator adds new worker nodes to the cluster, Citus automatically creates copies of the distributed objects on the new nodes, in the correct order to satisfy object dependencies.
+When an administrator adds new worker nodes to the cluster, Citus automatically creates copies of the distributed objects on the new nodes (in the correct order to satisfy object dependencies).

 +-----------------------------+---------+------------------------------------------------------+
 | Name                        | Type    | Description                                          |